Strzok Ignored Evidence That Hillary's Emails Were Sent to a Foreign Entity

 “It was going to an unauthorized source that was a foreign entity unrelated to Russia,” he added.

-According to Gohmert, McCulloch sent his ICIG investigator Frank Rucker to present the findings to Strzok who knew he met with him.
+According to Gohmert, McCullough sent his ICIG investigator Frank Rucker to present the findings to Strzok who remembered meeting with him but nothing else.
 Conveniently, Strzok couldn’t remember what they talked about.

-When Rucker spoke with Strzok, he nodded but was remarkably uninterested, Gohmert said.
+When Rucker spoke with Strzok, he nodded but was remarkably uninterested in what Rucker had to say, Gohmert said.

 The DoJ Inspector General Michael Horowitz received a call about it four times and never returned the calls.
 He’s the other DoJ official described as having an impeccable reputation, but he can’t seem to find bias when it slaps him in the face.